acb20031/acb20031/README.md

-- Interested in mathematical finance and data analysis
+- Interested in mathematical and computational finance
 - Looking to collaborate on projects
 - 📫 How to reach me: